vankeisb/react-tea-cup/README.md

 Want some TEA in your React ?

-# What ?

-`react-tea-cup` is a very thin library that helps following The Elm Architecture pattern, in React.
+`react-tea-cup` is a very thin library that helps following The Elm Architecture, in React.

 # Why ?